 Happy birthday, Louisa May Alcott!
 She was born on November 29, 1832.
 150 years ago, in September 1868, the first volume of Little Women by Louisa May Alcott was published and became an instant bestseller.

 NEAT FACTS ABOUT LOUISA AND HER FAMILY

 - Louisa used to write pulp fiction (also known as potboilers and dime novels) under the name of A.M.
 Barnard before writing Little Women.

-- Her first book was a fictionalized memoir about her time as a nurse during the American Civil War (1861-1865).
+- Her first book was a fictionalized memoir about her time as a nurse during the American Civil War (1861-1865)opens a new window.
 She contracted typhoid pneumonia.